rfeskov/net-analyser/README.md

 - Freq: Frequency in GHz
 - Security: Encryption type

+## Implementation Details

+### macOS
+The scanner uses Apple's CoreWLAN framework through PyObjC bindings to:
+- Access Wi-Fi interface information
+- Perform native network scanning
+- Get detailed network information including:
+  - SSID and BSSID
+  - Signal strength (RSSI)
+  - Channel and frequency
+  - Security type (WPA/WPA2/WPA3)

+### Linux
+On Linux systems, the scanner uses:
+- `iwlist` for network scanning
+- `iw` for interface detection
+- Direct hardware access for advanced features

 ## Error Handling

 The program includes error handling for:
 - Insufficient permissions (requires sudo/root)
 - Failed network scans
-- Unexpected command output formats
 - Missing system dependencies
+- Interface detection issues

 ## Notes

-- On macOS, the program uses the `system_profiler` command to get real-time information about available Wi-Fi networks
+- On macOS, the program uses the native CoreWLAN framework for optimal performance
 - The scanner can detect networks that are currently in range
-- On Linux, it uses the `iwlist` command from wireless-tools for active scanning
-- The program automatically detects the wireless interface
+- Signal strength is measured in dBm (typically negative values)
 - Some networks may not broadcast all information
-- Signal strength is measured in dBm (typically negative values)

 ## Troubleshooting

 ### macOS Issues
-- If you're not seeing any networks, make sure your Wi-Fi is turned on
+- Make sure your Wi-Fi is turned on
-- The scanner uses system_profiler which requires sudo privileges
+- Verify that the CoreWLAN framework is accessible
 - For more detailed Wi-Fi diagnostics, use the Wireless Diagnostics app:
   ```bash
   open -a "Wireless Diagnostics"